Image Monte Westerfield

 Research Interests

-Our laboratory studies the molecular genetic basis of human diseases, particularly Usher syndrome, the leading cause of combined deafness and blindess, and other diseases of the eye and ear.
+Our laboratory studies the molecular genetic basis of human diseases as part of the Undiagnosed Diseases Network.
+We also study Usher syndrome, the leading cause of combined deafness and blindess, and other diseases of the eye and ear.

 We use zebrafish and a combination of anatomical, physiological, molecular, and genetic techniques.
 The goal of our research is to identify disease-causing genes, to elucidate what goes wrong during disease, and to develop preclinical trials for new therapies.